Ksenniya/quart-client-template/entity/app_design_prd.md

 ## Introduction

-This document explains the Cyoda-based application designed for downloading, analyzing, and reporting on London Houses Data.
+This document explains the Cyoda-based application designed to download, analyze, and report on London Houses Data.
 The design outlines the necessary entities, workflows, and how they align with the specified requirements.
 It provides a comprehensive overview of the Cyoda framework through the Cyoda design JSON.

 ## Overview of Cyoda Design JSON

-The Cyoda design JSON comprises several entities, primarily focused on data ingestion, processing, and report generation.
+The Cyoda design JSON comprises several entities primarily focused on data ingestion, processing, and report generation.
 Each entity has defined workflows that dictate its behavior through state transitions.
 The design incorporates a well-structured approach, ensuring that each process is automated and can react to events.

 ### Cyoda Entities

 1. **Data Ingestion Job (`data_ingestion_job`)**:
    - **Type**: JOB
    - **Source**: SCHEDULED
-   - **Workflow**: The job is responsible for ingesting data, analyzing it using pandas, and generating a report.
+   - **Workflow**: Responsible for downloading, analyzing, and generating a report from the data.
    - **Transitions**:
      - `scheduled_ingestion`: Initiates the data ingestion from an API.
-     - `analyze_data`: Analyzes the ingested data.
+     - `analyze_data`: Analyzes the ingested data using pandas.
      - `generate_report`: Creates a report from the analyzed data.

 2. **Raw Data Entity (`raw_data_entity`)**: